How to Select a Web Design Company in Houston, TX: A Guide for Business Owners

 Support After Launch

-Sites need updates and bug’s squash.
+Sites need updates and bugs squashed.
 Ask them about maintenance plans or how they’ll handle emergency fixes once launched.

 6. Ask About Their Design Process